 The formation of this Society is not without controversy.
 Initially opposition by some of the members of the AUA was based on concern that the creation of this Society implied the establishment of a double standard of classification of competency in the area of urologic oncology.
 Subcertification by the American Board of Urology, that by 2015 had occurred with pediatrics and female urology, was not even contemplated then, and most urologists prided themselves in “doing everything.”
 Indeed, initially even Dr. Willet Whitmore was worried about the possibility that the SUO would cause the “balkanization” of urology.
 Much time was spent in correspondence with the AUA describing the Society’s mission simply as supportive of the identity of urological oncology as an individual entity, with focus on attempts to understand and improve its practice.
 More specifically, it was explained that an objective of the Society was to bring together like-minded urologists with special interest in oncology, to fulfill an educational mission in this area, to identify opportunities to participate in research protocols, and to respond to NCI calls for representation.
 Gradually the AUA gave its support to the SUO.
 Dr. Herbert Brendler who was President of the AUA in 1983-4 was particularly instrumental in the AUA’s support.

 The second meeting of the Society was held in Atlanta, GA, in 1985 during which its position in each of these issues was further clarified.
 Criteria for membership were established that, among other issues, required candidates to dedicate 75% of their time to urologic oncology.
+Affiliate membership was offered to individuals in other medical specialties with the provision that an equivalent amount of time be spent in the management of patients with urologic malignant disease.
 In addition, a decision was made to hold a half-day meeting for formal presentations and discussions by members on topics that were not yet ready for presentation at the regular AUA meeting.

 At the first official scientific meeting of the society, held in New York in 1986 in conjunction with the AUA Annual Meeting, members of the Society presented clinical studies and protocols in progress, conducted panel discussions, and presented clinical cases.
 By 1987, the SUO was recognized as a group of individuals acknowledged for their expertise in urological oncology and its members as spokespeople for urologic oncology within the United States.
 The names and estimated tenures of all the SUO presidents are listed here.